ucgmsim/Vs30/server/data/README.md

 ## Step 1: Convert datasets to be understood by tippecanoe
 Script has been split into larger chunks for multiprocessing.

+Datasets include the static large datasets such as Iwahashi and Pike, Geology QMAP data as well as outputs from `run_grid.R`.
 ```
 ./prepare1A.R
 ./prepare1B.R